Scholar defends PhD thesis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Qurratul Ain, a scholar from the Department of Education, City University of Science and Information Technology (CUSIT), Peshawar, has successfully defended her PhD thesis and has been recommended for the award of the doctoral degree.
+PESHAWAR: Qurratul Ain, a scholar from the Department of Education, City University of Science and Information Technology (CUSIT), Peshawar, has successfully defended her PhD thesis.